Skip to main content

 The UNFPA Supplies program is an important complementary investment to DFAT's A Transformative Agenda for Women, Adolescents and Youth in the Pacific -Towards Zero Unmet Need for Family Planning 2018-2022.

-A component of Australia's Global Fund set-aside for the sixth replenishment (2020-2022), this regional investment with UNAIDS seeks to strengthen HIV prevention and testing efforts in the Indo-Pacific.
-Through the Indo-Pacific HIV Prevention Programme, Australia is supporting efforts to increase uptake and access to HIV prevention and testing services for key populations.
-UNAIDS will work with civil society and national partners in Cambodia, Indonesia, Papua New Guinea and the Philippines to: remove policy, legal and regulatory impediments to accessing quality prevention and testing services; support community organisations reach key populations; and, increase access to quality services to maximise health outcomes for key populations.
+Funded from Australia's previous set aside (2020-22) , this regional investment with UNAIDS and working with civil society and national partners in Cambodia, Indonesia, Papua New Guinea and the Philippines, is supporting efforts to increase uptake and access to HIV prevention and testing services for key populations.
 This will complement work at the regional level, including regional advocacy and support to key population networks.

-Cambodia, Lao PDR and Papua New Guinea: This investment is being led by a consortium of Australia's leading infectious disease research centres—the Kirby, Doherty, and Burnet Institutes—together with international collaborators, the Clinton Health Access Initiative (CHAI) and FIND, the global alliance for diagnostics.
-It aims to provide higher quality and more timely testing systems for HIV, TB, malaria and COVID-19, which can be sustained and expanded as needed during surges in the COVID-19 pandemic while also improving clinical and public health outcomes.
-It will continue to strengthen technical partnerships between experts in Australia's world-class institutions and their regional counterparts.
+Funded from Australia's previous set aside (2020-22) this investment is being led by a consortium of Australia's leading infectious disease research centres—the Kirby, Doherty, and Burnet Institutes—together with international collaborators, the Clinton Health Access Initiative (CHAI) and FIND, the global alliance for diagnostics.
+It aims to provide higher quality and more timely testing systems for HIV, TB, malaria and COVID-19 in Cambodia, Lao PDR and Papua New Guinea, while also improving clinical and public health outcomes.

 Strengthening Malaria, TB, COVID-19, HIV diagnosis in Timor-Leste (MATCH TL)

-Timor-Leste: This investment is led by the Menzies School of Health Research.
-It aims to strengthen the capacity of the National Health Laboratory in Timor-Leste, improve access to decentralised rapid diagnostic testing and provide contemporary epidemiological data that can be used to inform policy decisions and public health responses to malaria, TB, COVID-19 and HIV in Timor-Leste.
+Funded from Australia's previous set aside (2020-22), this investment led by the Menzies School of Health Research aims to strengthen the capacity of the National Health Laboratory in Timor-Leste, improve access to decentralised rapid diagnostic testing and provide contemporary epidemiological data that can be used to inform policy decisions and public health responses to malaria, TB, COVID-19 and HIV in Timor-Leste.

 Specialist Health Service